spinnaker/spinnaker.github.io/guides/user/triggers/github/index.md

 a commit is made, and the artifact account will allow you to download any pertinent files.

-## 1. Configure GitHub Webhooks
+## 1. Configure GitHub webhooks

 Follow the [GitHub webhook configuration](/setup/triggers/github/).

-## 2. Configure a GitHub Artifact Account
+## 2. Configure a GitHub artifact account

 Follow the [GitHub artifact configuration](/setup/artifacts/github/).

-## 3. Apply Your Configuration Changes
+## 3. Apply your configuration changes

 Once the artifact changes have been made using Halyard, run